One question that often comes up within the Trainer Talk community is how to charge for consultancy versus training work.

 - Rates for consultancy and training were higher when trainers were working with senior managers and executives

-We must remember that this data is almost six years old and comes from a small cross section of the training community.
+We must remember that this data is ten years old and comes from a small crosssection of the training community; the figures mentioned relate to the market a decade ago.
 Respondents were anonymous, which may have helped with the accuracy of the data.
 If nothing else, it does show how factors such as your location and audience can affect your day rates.

 Price versus value

 I personally believe that it’s far better to concentrate on the value you provide to your clients.